buckel-dk/tobias/README.md

 ## **Summary / Objective**

 Experienced IT professional with a strong background in software engineering, cloud infrastructure (AWS), and architecture.
 Proven ability to build and scale complex systems, as demonstrated by achievements such as building a bank from scratch, scaling and modernising the world's largest enzyme database, and re-inventing a water treatment optimisation system.
-Passionate about technology and continuous learning, with hands-on experience in hobby projects involving Raspberry Pi, ESP32, and Home Assistant.
+Passionate about technology and continuous learning, with hands-on experience in hobby projects involving hardware (Raspberry Pi, ESP32 and eletronics) and software (k3s, Home Assistant, IoT and React Web Apps).
 Seeking a challenging role where I can leverage my technical expertise and leadership skills to drive innovation and deliver impactful solutions.

 ## **Work Experience**